karstenaa/terraform-datadog-elb/README.md

 terraform-datadog-elb
 =================

-Terraform module for Datadog ELB.
+Terraform module for creating Datadog ELB dashboard and monitor.

 Usage
 -----

 * [Simple Example](https://github.com/traveloka/terraform-datadog-elb/tree/master/examples/simple)
 * [Complete Example](https://github.com/traveloka/terraform-datadog-elb/tree/master/examples/complete)

 Terraform Version
 -----------------

-This module was created using Terraform 0.11.7.
+This module was created using Terraform 0.12.31.
-So to be more safe, Terraform version 0.11.7 or newer is required to use this module.
+So to be more safe, Terraform version 0.12.31 or newer is required to use this module.

 Authors
 -------